Surgical Solutions Network

 Dupuytren’s Contracture Surgery

 Dupuytren’s contracture, or palmar fibromatosis, is a condition that affects the palm of the hand.
 It causes the tissue under the hand’s skin, called the palmar fascia, to thicken and knot together, causing one or more fingers to be gradually pulled into a flexed position.
 Dupuytren’s contracture is most commonly seen in males over age 50 and most commonly affects the ring finger and small finger.
 It can make shaking hands, writing, and other everyday manual activities difficult.
-At Surgical Solutions Network, our board-certified surgeons correct this condition by offering private Dupuytren’s contracture surgery in Canada.
+At Surgical Solutions Network, our fellowship-trained surgeons correct this condition by offering private Dupuytren’s contracture surgery in Canada.

 Dupuytren’s Contracture Surgery With Surgical Solutions Network